espocrm/documentation/docs/development/orm-value-objects.md

 {
     public function getDateDue(): ?Date
     {
-        // It's also possible to use `getValueObject`
+        // It's also possible to use `getValueObject`.
-        // but the following method is more type safe.

         $rawValue = $this->get('dateDue');